- The Men's Olympic Football Tournament provides a unique chance for young players to shine

-We take a look at five stars of the future who have received plenty of plaudits since guiding their nations through the UEFA Under-21 European Championships last year – and could even be among the senior stars appearing at UEFA EURO 2020.
+We take a look at five stars of the future who have received plenty of plaudits since guiding their nations through the UEFA Under-21 European Championships last year – and could even be key players among their senior national teams for years to come.

 Club: Real Sociedad / Position: Left winger / Age: 22